What Can You Do With an Engineering Degree? (With 17 Jobs)

 Generally, an associate degree in engineering takes two years to complete and covers the basics of engineering required to pursue a career in this field.
 Associate degrees include introductory-level subjects, such as chemistry, information systems, calculus and physics.

 While this degree prepares you for immediate work in the engineering field, it comes with work-type limitations.
 For example, an associate degree doesn't allow you to earn your Professional Engineering (PE) license, but it can qualify you to work as a research assistant or mechanical technician.

 Associate of Science in pre-engineering

 2. Bachelor's degree in engineering

 Obtaining a bachelor's degree in an engineering subject is one of the most popular options for aspiring engineers.
-Bachelor's degrees typically take four years to complete and prepares students for work as professional engineers.
-This type of degree program provides students with both introductory knowledge of engineering as well as educates them on various specializations within the engineering field such as mechanics and civil engineering.
-A bachelor's degree in engineering is required to sit for the exam to receive a PE license.
+Typically, bachelor's degrees take four years to complete, and it prepares students for work as professional engineers.

-Many bachelor's programs allow aspiring engineers to choose the specialty they focus on throughout the course of the program.
+Many bachelor's programs allow aspiring engineers to choose the specialty they focus on throughout the program.
 Examples of engineering specialties that may be available to study in a bachelor's program include:

 3. Master's degree in engineering